 As a functional structure, you should carefully consider whether you want to have your uvula removed to treat snoring, especially since removal of the uvula can actually make sleep apnea worse.
 In addition, after a uvulectomy, about a quarter of patients experience long-term complications.
 These might include dry mouth, difficulty swallowing, and a persistent foreign object sensation in the throat.

-To learn more about your snoring treatment options, please call (402) 493-4175 for an appointment with an Omaha sleep dentist at the Advanced Dental Sleep Treatment Center.
+To learn more about your snoring treatment options, please call (402) 493-4175 for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center, located in north Omaha, in North Park.